openstack-archive/networking-vpp/README.rst

 How do I enable the vpp-router plugin?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NOTE: As of release 18.01, the native L3 service plugin (``vpp-router``) is
+NOTE: As of release 18.04, the native L3 service plugin (``vpp-router``) is
-      fully supported in L3 HA configuration.
+      fully supported in L3 HA configuration for VLAN, Flat and VXLAN-GPE
+      type networks.

 To enable the vpp-router plugin add the following in neutron.conf::